 The Layers of Data Security

-The AME Group Security Services Team believes Vulnerability Assessments should do much more than provide an automated scan of your network.
+The AME Group Security Services Team believes Risk Assessments should do much more than provide an automated scan of your network.

 The AME Group believes a comprehensive approach to performing a network vulnerability assessment provides actionable information to the IT department and the business management team.
 Our process identifies gaps that exist in current controls and will detail recommendations on prioritization and actions to close those gaps.